roipoussiere/jaffle/website/content/_index.md

 You can start to discover some tunes below (translated from the [Strudel examples](https://strudel.tidalcycles.org/examples/)), then take a look at the [syntax page](/syntax) for more details and play with the [larger editor](editor/).

+The graph below the editor represents the tune and is currently an experimental feature.

 Select tune: {{< select_tune >}}

 {{< jaffle_editor >}}